Dreamscapes/ledctl/README.md

 ## Usage

 Here's a crash course.
-I suggest you read the API docs afterwards - it contains all the information you may need to work with this library.
+I suggest you read the [API docs][api-docs] afterwards - it contains all the information you may need to work with this library.

-A quick hint - all callbacks are optional.
+A quick hint - **all callbacks are optional**.
 However, if there's a problem writing to the LED's sysfs filesystem the function will throw on you.

 **Great benefit** of this library is that you can simply chain calls to the LED however you wish and all the blinks will be queued and processed in the order you wanted - there's **no need to introduce a callback hell** just to blink out *SOS* in morse code.